Turn Your Device into an HDMI Monitor with a Capture Card

 Does Noir work on all Android devices?

-Some devices with MediaTek, RockChip, or other SOCs may have compatibility issues due to chipset-specific USB implementations.
+Some devices with MediaTek, RockChip, or other SOCs may have compatibility issues.
 Qualcomm-based devices generally have better compatibility.

 Why doesn't Noir recognize my device?